Mistletoe is a natural therapy that may support and improve your dog’s quality of life while fighting canine cancer.

 Storage and Handling

 Most mistletoe preparations are stored in the refrigerator.
-If possible, keeping the preparation in a separate compartment of your fridge, such as a vegetable drawer, is best.
-Before use, you should gently warm the container in your hand14.
+If possible, keep the preparation in a separate compartment of your fridge, such as a vegetable drawer.
+Before use, you should gently warm the container in your hand.14

 - Integrative Veterinary Center.
 Veterinary Use of Mistletoe Extract (Mistletoe R, HelixorR) to Treat Cancer.
 Publication date unavailable.
 Updated July 2018.
 Accessed on November 16, 2022. http://integrativeveterinarycenter.com/wp-content/uploads/2018/07/IVC_IscadorVeterinahttps://functionalnut.sharepoint.com/:w:/s/DCDogCancer.comContent/Ee-s8HMdUuZPsSYObLvTO40BL-z4KQy5oGqAApF9wDUu4g?e=Y0I4zbry-Use.pdf.